 Take the long way, stop at the quaint-looking cafe, head down the dead-end…just to see what is at the end.
 This is the whole experience, Wherever you are headed will certainly be there when you finally get there.
 We promise.

 However long Google says a section will take add-on extra time.
 Things rarely go to plan.
 You will undoubtedly get lost at some point.
 You will spend longer in the supermarket than you expected.
 You will find something fascinating to investigate.
 You will get stuck behind EVERY RV in America.
 You will get stuck at every traffic light for 100 miles. and you will be stuck in the worst traffic jam you could ever imagine.

 All these and more are unavoidable, but if you are on a strict time schedule they are made a hundred times worse.
-Being late adds a lot of stress to the mix and this makes travelling far less fun.
-If you have time in the bank none of it matter.
-Our biggest mistake with our early road trips was just planning a too tight schedule.
+Being late adds a lot of stress to the mix and this makes traveling far less fun.
+If you have time in the bank none of it matters.
+Our biggest mistake with our early road trips was just planning a too-tight schedule.
 This meant we were rushing to the destination stressed we would not get there in time…in time for what?

 6 – Playlist